eDiscovery-Sucks/relativity-script-library/CONTRIBUTING.md

 All scripts must pass both functional testing and XML schema validation before submission.

 1. **Functional Testing**: Ensure that your script works as intended within a Relativity environment (Relativity Server or RelativityOne).
-2. **Schema Validation**: All scripts are validated against the `RelativityScriptSchema.xsd` file through GitHub Actions.
+2. **Schema Validation**: All scripts are validated against the `relativity-script-schema.xsd` file through GitHub Actions.
 Validation checks for compliance with the XML structure and attributes.
 Any validation errors must be resolved before the script can be merged.

 ## Submitting Your Contribution
 When your script is ready to be submitted: